toptal/davinci-github-actions/.changeset/eleven-carrots-talk.md

 ### yarn-install

-- change authentication with Google Artifacts to use WIF, replace the secret `NPM_GAR_TOKE` with the access token from Workload Identity federation as the example below:
+- change authentication with Google Artifacts to use WIF, replace the secret `NPM_GAR_TOKEN` with the access token from Workload Identity federation as the example below:

+Firt get access token for WIF:

 ```bash
 - name: Authenticate to Google Cloud using WIF